What Buyers Ask Most

 Can I cancel a protection plan and get a refund?

 Most reputable plans offer a prorated refund if cancelled before expiration.
 Some plans allow a full refund within the first 30–60 days if no claims have been filed.
-Read the cancellation terms before purchasing — a plan with no cancellation provision should raise questions about the provider's confidence in its own value.
+A plan with no cancellation provision should raise questions about the provider's confidence in its own value.

 How long do furniture protection plans last?